-The school follows the Archdiocesan Scheme- "Come and See".
-This is a whole school topic based programme.
+The school follows the Archdiocesan Scheme- "Come and See" and "To Know You more Clearly."

 The emphasis in all areas of the curriculum is on helping the children to acquire worthwhile knowledge, understand processes and develop practical skills with the ultimate aim of being able to put these to good use in everyday life.